A\N: Welcome to the party. I hope you're strapped in, cuz it's gonna be a bumpy ride...

 "No," Draco growled, pressing Terry harder into the bookshelf.
-He slotted his thigh between Terry's legs, earning him a guttural groan that was pointedly different than the high-pitched gasp Harry would've given him.
+He slotted his thigh between Terry's legs, earning him a groan that was pointedly different than the high-pitched gasp Harry would've given him.
 It was enough to make Draco pull back sharply.
 Large eyes stared at him, bright and painfully blue.

 "Yes," Terry purred, arching up into him.
 "Merlin, yes."

 The first day Draco saw Harry and Ginny holding hands in the hallway, he had to run to the bathroom to be sick.
-Bile surged up his throat over and over again as his stomach turned itself inside out.
+Bile had surged up his throat over and over again as his stomach turned itself inside out.
 He'd distantly heard Terry follow him into the stall, bending down at his side and stroking his back in a way that Draco was sure was meant to be soothing, but somehow had only made him more sick.

 This was what he had wanted, wasn't it?
 For Harry to be happy?
 So why did seeing it hurt so much?
 Why was there still this void in his chest that nothing could fill?

 It had been months since Harry had saved his soul.
 Months.
 There was no reason he should still be feeling this way.
 No reason at all.